otyeung/reporting-api-analysis/README.md

-# LinkedIn Analytics Dashboard
+# LinkedIn Analytics API Strategy Analysis

 A comprehensive Next.js application that demonstrates LinkedIn Analytics API integration with OAuth 2.0 authentication, token management, and multiple reporting strategies.
-This tool helps analyze campaign performance and compare different API approaches for data consistency.
+This professional-grade tool helps analyze campaign performance and compare different API approaches for data consistency and accuracy.

 ## 📚 Table of Contents